JUSTICE SOCIETY OF AMERICA

 Books

 There are a variety of useful reference books about the Golden Age Batman.
-If they're in print, I list the ISBN (so you can more easily find it through various online book vendors) and, if it's available through comic shops, the order number from Diamond's STAR System back list (if you give this number to your comics retailer, they can order it for you from the distributor along with the rest of their comics and such).
+If they're in print, I list the ISBN (so you can more easily find it through various online book vendors) and, if it's available through comic shops, the order number from Diamond's STAR System back list (if you give this number to your comics retailer, they may be able to order it for you from the distributor along with the rest of their comics and merchandise).

-The single best resource for information on Batman's early adventures is Michael Fleisher's extraordinary volume The Encyclopedia of Comic Book Heroes, Volume 1: Batman (New York: MacMillan Publishing Co., Inc., 1976, published in both hardcover and paperback editions), an immensely detailed 387-page encyclopedia of Batman's career from 1939 through 1965.
-This book, an invaluable reference for any Batman fan, was out of print for many years, but DC issued a new trade paperback edition in April 2007.
-(As a note to completists, the projected six-volume series listed in the endpapers never came to pass, although a second volume on Wonder Woman appeared a year later and the third, about Superman and retitled The Great Superman Book, was released in 1978 to coincide with the first Christopher Reeve film.
-Don't bother hunting for the Captain Marvel and Spirit volumes — they don't exist.)
+The single best resource for information on Batman's early adventures — and the standard against which others must be measured — is Michael Fleisher's extraordinary volume The Encyclopedia of Comic Book Heroes, Volume 1: Batman (New York: MacMillan Publishing Co., Inc., 1976, published in both hardcover and paperback editions), an immensely detailed 387-page encyclopedia of Batman's career from 1939 through 1965, based on Fleisher's extensive research in DC's archives.
+This book, an invaluable reference for any Batman fan, was out of print for many years, but DC issued a new trade paperback edition in April 2007 (ISBN 978-1-4012-1355-8).
+That edition is no longer available through Diamond, but some comic book shops and online retailers still ahve copies.
+(As a note to completists, the projected six-volume series listed in the endpapers never came to pass, although a second volume on Wonder Woman appeared a year later and the third, covering Superman and retitled The Great Superman Book, was released in 1978 to coincide with the first Christopher Reeve film.
+Don't bother hunting for the Captain Marvel or Spirit volumes — they were never actually published.)

-A similar but less authoritative volume, Tales of the Dark Knight: Batman's First Fifty Years, by Mark Cotta Vaz (New York: Ballantine Books, 1989), was released to coincide with the first Tim Burton Batman film.
-It suffers from a lack of color and poor quality art reproductions, and is more a coffee-table book than a real history, but it's definitely a worthwhile overview of the various phases of Batman's career, and the large-size color cover reproductions are nice.
-Out of print, but produced in massive numbers in 1989, so copies are easily found in used bookstores for a fraction of the original $17.95 cover price.
+A similar but less authoritative volume, Tales of the Dark Knight: Batman's First Fifty Years by Mark Cotta Vaz (New York: Ballantine Books, 1989), was released to coincide with the first Tim Burton Batman film.
+It suffers from a lack of color and the marginal quality of the art reproductions, and it's more a coffee-table book than a history, but it's definitely a worthwhile overview of the various phases of Batman's career; although most of the text is black and white, the large-size color cover reproductions are nice.
+Out of print, but produced in massive numbers in 1989, so copies are fairly easy to find in used bookstores, often for a fraction of the original $17.95 cover price.

-For a different perspective on the creation of Batman, Arlen Schumer wrote a fascinating article for the revived Alter Ego magazine entitled "The "Bat-Man' Cover Story: The Tale of Bob Kane's Darknight Detective That "Could Have Been" examining Kane's own account of how he created the first image of Batman, using a "swipe" from an Alex Raymond Flash Gordon figure.
-The issue also includes an article by Schumer refuting Kane's assertion of sole authorship of Batman, as well as interviews with artist Sheldon Moldoff (who was Bob Kane's primary ghost artist from 1953 through 1968) and Fred Finger, the son of the late Bill Finger, Batman's co-creator and single most important author.
-It's Alter Ego (which is the flip side of Comic Book Artist magazine) #5, Summer 1999, from TwoMorrows Publishing, reprinted in Alter Ego Collection, Vol. 1 .
+For an alternative perspective on the creation of Batman, Arlen Schumer wrote a fascinating article for the revived Alter Ego magazine entitled "The 'Bat-Man' Cover Story: The Tale of Bob Kane's Darknight Detective That "Could Have Been," in which Schumer offers a detailed speculation based on Kane's own account of how he created the first image of Batman, using a "swipe" from an Alex Raymond Flash Gordon figure.
+The same issue also includes an article by Schumer dissecting Kane's claims of sole authorship of Batman, as well as interviews with artist Sheldon Moldoff (who was Bob Kane's primary ghost artist from 1953 through 1968) and Fred Finger, the son of the late Bill Finger, Batman's co-creator and single most important author.
+It's Alter Ego (which is the flip side of Comic Book Artist magazine) #5, Summer 1999, from TwoMorrows Publishing, reprinted in Alter Ego Collection, Vol. One (Raleigh, N.C.: TwoMorrows Publishing, 2006, ISBN 978-1-8939-0559-7, $21.95).

-An affectionate and enormously engaging account of the highlights of the Golden Age in general is Jim Steranko's two-volume The Steranko History of Comics (Reading, PA: Supergraphics, 1970), which traces the dawn of the comic books from the great newspaper adventure strips and the "Bloody Pulps" through the birth of Superman, Batman, Captain America, the Sub-Mariner, the Human Torch, Captain Marvel, the Spirit, and other giants of the forties.
+An affectionate and enormously engaging account of the highlights of the Golden Age in general is Jim Steranko's two-volume The Steranko History of Comics (Reading, Pa.: Supergraphics, 1970), which traces the dawn of the comic books from the great newspaper adventure strips and the pulps through the birth of Superman, Batman, Captain America, the Sub-Mariner, the Human Torch, Captain Marvel, the Spirit, and other giants of the forties.
 The article on Batman is in the first volume, but both volumes are eminently worthwhile.
-These volumes have been reprinted several times, and aren't particularly tough to find at reasonable cost.
+These volumes have been reprinted several times and aren't particularly tough to find at reasonable cost.

-Amazing Heroes #27 has a feature of the Earth-2 Batman.
+Amazing Heroes #27 (July 1983) also has a feature on the Earth-Two Batman.

 Comic Book Reprint Collections

 There are, of course, many of these.
-The most noteworthy are:
+Some of the most noteworthy are:

-DC has offered a bunch of reprint volumes, first in its "Greatest Stories" series of the late eighties, later with the hardbound Archives volumes.
+DC has offered a bunch of reprint volumes, first in its "Greatest Stories" series of the late eighties, later with the hardbound Archives volumes, followed by the cheaper paperback Chronicles series.

-• The Greatest Batman Stories Ever Told Vol. 2 (1992, paperback only), timed to coincide with the release of Batman Returns, includes only Catwoman and Penguin stories.
-It has a shameful dearth of Golden Age material, although it does include the 1950 story in which Catwoman claimed to have turned to crime while suffering from amnesia.
-This one is out of print, but a new version with an Alex Ross cover (ISBN 978-1401212148) appeared in early 2007.
-This again is not a reprint of the original edition, but a new collection, focusing primarily on modern material; only three of its stories are from before 1964.
+• The Greatest Batman Stories Ever Told vol. 2 (1992, paperback only), timed to coincide with the release of Batman Returns, includes only Catwoman and Penguin stories.
+It has a sad dearth of Golden Age material, although it does include the 1950 story in which Catwoman claimed to have turned to crime while suffering from amnesia.
+This volume is out of print, but a new version with an Alex Ross cover (ISBN 978-1401212148) appeared in early 2007.
+That volume is not a reprint of the original edition, but a new collection, focusing primarily on modern material; only three of its stories were from before 1964.

 • Batman Featuring Two-Face and the Riddler (1995).
 An unofficial third volume, released around the time of Batman Forever, this reprints various key appearances of those two villains.
 It may still be available from DC's backlist (ISBN 1-56389-198-0, STAR 01094D, $12.95).

 • The Greatest Joker Stories Ever Told (1989) is all Joker stories, most of them decent if not stellar.
-It was offered in hardcover and paperback form, and also in a bright purple leatherbound edition called Stacked Deck.
-The latter is a snazzy package, but has only three additional stories (from Batman #353, by Gerry Conway and José Luis García-López, and Detective Comics #569-#570, by Mike W. Barr, Alan Davis, and Paul Neary) and isn't worth paying premium prices.
-As with the other volumes, a new version (ISBN 978-1401218089) appeared in 2008.
-It contains some of the material from the earlier version, with additional modern stories.
+It was offered in hardcover and paperback form and also in a bright purple leatherbound edition called Stacked Deck.
+The latter is a snazzy package, but has only three additional stories (from Batman #353, by Gerry Conway and José Luis García-López, and Detective Comics #569-#570, by Mike W. Barr, Alan Davis, and Paul Neary).
+As with the other volumes, a new version (ISBN 978-1-4012-1808-9) appeared in 2008, containing some of the material from the earlier version, with additional modern stories.

 • The Greatest Golden Age Stories Ever Told (1990, hardcover and paperback), now out of print, has one Batman story, "While the City Sleeps" from Batman #30 (1945).
 There are two in The Greatest 1950s Stories Ever Told (1990, hardcover and paperback), "The Super-Batman" from World's Finest Comics #77 (1955) and "Two-Face Strikes Again" from Batman #81 (1954).
 The paperback edition is still in print (ISBN 0-930289-83-8, STAR 01036D, $14.95).
 Team-Up: The Greatest Stories Ever Told (1990, paperback only) has another Superman-Batman team-up, "Three Super-Musketeers" from World's Finest #82 (1956); this also is in print (ISBN 0-930289-61-7, STAR 00119D, $14.95).
 Each of these volumes has a lot of great material, but most of it is not Batman-related.